Caring for Fort Worth’s Future

 The opening of the Justin Tower in April 2022 caps a more than two-year-long construction project that adds 400,000 square feet to the hospital.
 The nine-story tower, which includes 144 beds, 15 surgery suites, and new pre- and postoperative suites services, is the largest construction project in Texas Health history.
 From ground-breaking to finish, it was a labor of love.
 Take a look:

-For more information on Texas Health Resources expansion projects, click here.
+Follow this link for more information on Texas Health Resources expansion projects.